Transpyler/transpyler/README.rst

 I'm glad you asked :).
 This is by far the most laborious part of doing a decent Python translation.
-Transpyler offers a few helpful tools, but most of the work is the inevitable task of translating the names and docstrings of each function you want to support into a their internationalized counterparts.
+Transpyler offers a few helpful tools, but most of the work is the inevitable task of translating the names and docstrings of each function you want to support into a their localized counterparts.

 As a convenience tool, you can list the functions you want to translate and we offer a tool that uses Google Translate to create a boilerplate for your